 Description

 Work meets life on the new Glassdoor app.
 Search jobs, company reviews, and salaries, and join real, anonymous talk with professionals like you.
-Ask the tough questions, and get career insights, advice, and more in candid conversations with coworkers and industry insiders.
-Trade resume and interview tips, stay linked in with your colleagues, and swap stories in real time, anytime.
+Ask the tough questions, and get career insights, answers, and more through candid conversations in Bowls — now featuring video, images, and polls.
+Stay linked in with coworkers and industry insiders, trade resume and interview tips, and engage with new Worklife Pros for expert takes on everyday topics in your work and life.

 The new Glassdoor offers: